cacheflowe/ctd-creative-coding/classes/class-01.md

 ## 📋 Introductions

-* Review the [course description](https://github.com/cacheflowe/ctd-creative-coding).
+* Review the [course description](https://github.com/cacheflowe/ctd-creative-coding?tab=readme-ov-file#course-description).
 This isn't a frontend course!
 * Your [instructor](https://cacheflowe.com)
   * Interests: music, graphics, interaction, games
   * Show some projects
-* Please sign up for Slack if you haven't yet
 * Tutor / Code Helper
 * Various skill levels
   * **Everyone**: Learn about the craft, the state of the art, and express yourself creatively with code